 This is called our starting directory or HOME directory, and is where we will begin every time we open a new terminal.

 This is an essential command to learn!
 The dollar sign $ is called the prompt.
 It lets you know that your computer is ready to receive input commands.
 Notice how in the first line I typed ‘pwd’ and hit enter.
 The computer processed the command and gave me an output on the second line.
 The third line shows, again, my current working directory and the prompt, letting me know it is ready receive another command.

 The value returned by PWD on my computer was

 This is where my terminal is currently located, and is referred to as my working directory.
 Yours will look different but it will mean the same thing: There are a series of folders within folders telling you how to find your current working directory. on OSX, the /Users/ directory contains the home directory for all the users of that computer.

 - Write the full PATH pwd returns for you below.

 PATH to my home directory:

-Let’s go a few quick commands so we can practice navigating our file structure.
+Let’s go over a few quick commands so we can practice navigating our file structure.